 $402,382,193

-Director Victor Fleming's Gone with the Wind is an epic historical romance film that has been adapted from Margaret Mitchell's novel of the same name.
+Directed by Victor Fleming, Gone with the Wind is a sweeping historical romance adapted from Margaret Mitchell's acclaimed novel of the same name.

-It follows the story of a manipulative woman and a roguish man involved in a cumbersome love affair in the American south during the Civil War and Reconstruction era.
+The film traces the tumultuous relationship between a determined, manipulative woman and a charismatic, rebellious man, set against the backdrop of the American South during the Civil War and Reconstruction era.

-Like most epic blockbusters, the production of this motion picture also had its fair share of complications.
-Be that as it may, it is today recognized as one of the finest films to have ever graced the silver screen.
+Like many epic blockbusters, the production of this cinematic masterpiece faced significant challenges.
+Despite these hurdles, it is now celebrated as one of the most iconic films ever to grace the silver screen.

 ActionAdventureFantasy